 Find out how the exclusive SureTrack system from Snap-on helped provide answers when a Mini with an engine fault arrived at a workshop.

 Learn more about mutual induction technology and discover some helpful points to consider when working on a fix in your workshop.

 Read why it's important to make sure all checks are done in order to complete repairs and clear any diagnostic fault codes from a vehicle.

 Find out how a 3D four wheel alignment system from Snap-on can help you show the benefits to your customers of them having their wheels aligned.

-Take a look at some of the important steps you need to know when it comes to diagnosing car air conditioning issues, with the help of a Snap-on diagnostic expert.
+Take a look at some important steps you need to know when it comes to diagnosing car air conditioning issues, with the help of a Snap-on diagnostic expert.

-A 2011 Peugeot 207 with a 1.4 litre common rail diesel engine fitted (engine code – 8HR) was failing to start.
-It was found that there was no voltage present at terminal 50 of the starter motor when the ignition key was turned.
+A 2011 Peugeot 207 with a 1.4l common rail diesel engine wouldn't start.
+There was no voltage at terminal 50 of the starter motor when the ignition was turned.

-We’re looking at a 2008 BMW E90 with a 2.0L spark ignition engine that has been suffering from occasional rough running when starting and the engine management light is illuminating.
+A 2008 BMW E90 with a 2.0L spark ignition engine has been suffering from occasional rough running when starting and the engine management light is illuminating.

 You should rely on your knowledge of fundamental electrical principles when fault-finding an electronic sub-system.

 With the implementation of Euro VI emissions standards, manufacturers are fitting additional hardware such as Pressure Sensing Glow-plugs (PSG) to monitor in cylinder pressure to accurately diagnose combustion anomalies.